-Associate Professor School of Design and Senior Associate Dean of the College of Fine Arts
+Professor, School of Design, and Senior Associate Dean, College of Fine Arts

 Prior to teaching at Carnegie Mellon, Prof. Anderson spent over a decade as a full time design practitioner for corporate departments and consulting firms based in New York, New Jersey, and Pennsylvania (Philadelphia area), where he designed a broad variety of product solutions in medical instrumentation, tradeshow exhibition, corporate identity and consumer product spaces.
 Professor Anderson is a Past President of the Industrial Designers Society of America (IDSA), a member of the prestigious IDSA Academy of Fellows, and a member of the Board of Trustees for The Design Foundation.
 He holds a BS in Industrial Design from the University of the Arts (formerly the Philadelphia College of Art), and a MA and MFA in Design Education from The Ohio State University.

 In 2018, the Ohio State University, Department of Design, celebrated its 50th anniversary as a separate unit.
 Prof. Anderson was selected as one of fifteen “Distinguished Alumnus” to be honored by the department.
 As stated in the department’s announcement, “there is a lengthy and impressive list of graduates who span the years from 1968 to now, so being identified as one of the fifteen most worthy of celebration at this momentous time is quite an honor!
 Nominations came from our current faculty, the emeritus faculty, our professional advisory board, and our alumni.”

 Recent Writings on D&I